 To reduce the incidence of paracetamol overdose, legislation was passed in the UK in 1998 to limit the number of tablets that could be bought in one purchase: 16 tablets at present (up to 32 tablets in pharmacies).
 Furthermore, paracetamol was supplied in blister packs making obtaining the actual tablets take longer.

 It is important to remember that, when used at therapeutic levels, paracetamol is usually safe and effective.
-However taking 4 g per day (or slightly more) for a few days, has been known to result in hepatotoxicity
+However, taking >100mg/kg or >4 g per day for a few days has been known to result in hepatotoxicity.

 Based on the dose of paracetamol ingested (mg/kg body weight):